 Come and do the kind of engineering that made you want to be an engineer.
 Stretch your technical skills while building human understanding.
 Promote sustainability and create new materials.
 Alongside world-leading scientists and technologists, shape projects that improve lives in the UK and far beyond.

 Put simply, come and discover the impact you can make when you’re equipped, encouraged and inspired to perform to your very best.

 The Central Laser Facility (CLF) is one of the world’s leading laser centres, providing scientists mainly from the UK and continental Europe with access to an unparalleled range of state of the art laser technology.
 The CLF has around 180 staff and its function - user facility, international research – makes it a very friendly, outgoing, externally facing sort of place.

-The CLF is currently working on multiple projects, the biggest is the building a new laser centre - the Extreme Photonics Applications Centre (EPAC) and is seeking new team members to help to build this and to contribute to our existing facilities.
+The CLF is building a new laser centre - the Extreme Photonics Applications Centre (EPAC) and is seeking new team members to help to build this and to contribute to our existing facilities.
 EPAC is an £81M facility that will use lasers developed by our team to drive new types of novel particle and radiation beams that can be applied to a wide range of problems in science and industry.
-We are looking for people like you, to be a part of our friendly and enthusiastic team.
+We are looking for people like you, engineers at all stages of their careers to be a part of our friendly and enthusiastic team.